Pioneer Corporation: History

-Pioneer Corporation traces its origins to 1937, when its founder, Nozomu Matsumoto, developed the A-8 dynamic speaker In January 1938, he established Fukuin Shokai Denki Seisakusho, Pioneer’s precursor, in Tokyo, which was later incorporated as Fukuin Denki in May 1947.
+Pioneer Corporation traces its origins to 1937, when its founder, Nozomu Matsumoto, developed the A-8 dynamic speaker In January 1938, he established Fukuin Shōkai Denki Seisakusho, Pioneer’s precursor, in Tokyo, which was later incorporated as Fukuin Denki in May 1947.
 The company introduced the Hi-Fi Speaker PE-8 in December 1953, and in June 1961 changed its name to Pioneer Electronic Corporation.
 In October that same year, its shares were listed on the Tokyo Stock Exchange Second Section, followed by the introduction of the world’s first separate stereo system in June 1962.

 The rest of the 1960s saw Pioneer expanding internationally, with the company establishing sales companies in Europe and the United States in March 1966, and gaining listings on the Tokyo Stock Exchange First Section in February 1968 and Osaka Securities Exchange the next month, as well as on the Amsterdam Stock Exchange (present-day Euronext Amsterdam) in February 1969, when it also began following the US GAAP standards.
 On November 11, 1970, Pioneer, Warner Bros.
 Records, and Watanabe Productions established Warner Bros.-Pioneer Corporation, serving as Warner Bros.
 Records’ Japanese distributor.
 The company introduced the HiPac cartridge format in August 1971, and a year later, Warner Bros.-Pioneer became Warner-Pioneer Corporation, expanding its distribution to include Atlantic, Reprise, Elektra, and Asylum Records under the WEA group.
 Pioneer released the RT-1020L reel-to-reel recorder in 1973 and, in November 1975, unveiled the world’s first component car stereo.

 The company introduced the Hi-Fi Speaker HPM-100 in 1976, listed shares on the New York Stock Exchange in December 1976, and in December 1977 developed the world’s first two-way addressable CATV system in the U.S. with Warner Cable.
 The remainder of the 1970s saw further innovation, including the SX-1980 receiver in 1978 and the first industrial LaserDisc player in February 1979, followed by the VP-1000 LaserDisc player for home use in June 1980.
 In March 1981, Warner-Pioneer established the LaserDisc Corporation in Japan, and by October 1981 Pioneer had introduced home LaserDisc players and 70 software titles in Japan.
 Over the next few years, it launched the LD karaoke system for business use (October 1982), its first CD player (November 1982), and, in 1984, the world’s first CD/LD combination player and car CD player.
 The 40-inch projection monitor followed in December 1985.